 Safeguarding children

-Alongside this we ensure that our children know that we think their health, safety and wellbeing are important.
-They know that we respect them and that they can speak to any adult in school if they are worried.
+Alongside this, we ensure that our children know that their health, safety and wellbeing matter.
+They are taught that they are respected, listened to and supported, and that they can speak to any trusted adult in school if they are worried or need help.

 Mrs K Smith – Safeguarding Lead